estheragbaje/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the conveys the idea that an HTML Markup specifies the meaning of the content and not just the appearance.
+For example, the heading tags (h1 to h6) are used when one needs to add a heading to any content.
+Whereas, the paragraph tag, p is used to denote a large block of content.
+The Semantic HTML shouldn't be confused witht the non-semantic HTML such as div or span which convey no actual meaning but are just empty or presentational tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block takes up the entire width of the parent container while display: inline takes up only the width of its element.

 3. What are the 4 areas of the box model?

+-content
+-padding
+-border
+-margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+On the Main Axis

 5. Explain why git is valuable to a team of developers.

+GIT is valuable to a team of developers because:

+-It makes it easy to contribute to your open source projects

+-it helps the entire team to easily make changes to existing code or access code developed by another team member without any conflict.

+-It makes it easy to get great documentation

+-It is a very reliable repository

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.